mfariacastro/mfariacastro.github.io/_pages/index.md

 I am an Economist in the Research Division of the [Federal Reserve Bank of St. Louis](https://research.stlouisfed.org/).

-My research focuses on macroeconomics, fiscal policy, credit guarantees, and financial institutions.
+My research focuses on macroeconomics and financial institutions.

 I graduated from [New York University](http://as.nyu.edu/econ.html) with a Ph.D. in Economics in 2017.